All About Passwords

 Setting up 2FA is not entirely painless.
 It must be done correctly lest you lose access to your own accounts. e.g. Authorizing your phone to be the security token, creating emergency backup code keys, setting up alternate email address for account recovery, etc. This is where an I.T. pro like me comes in.
 I know how to set these up properly to keep you safe!

 Lots of websites ask you to give answers to one or more security questions as part of a new account signup process.
 Questions like "name of your first pet", "name of high school that you graduated from", "best childhood friend", etc...
 These questions are there to help you recover account access in case you forget your password.
 But it's insecure if you give truthful answers.
 Bad guys can figure all this out easily enough using social media and social engineering techniques.

 Instead, provide false nonsense answers to these questions.
 I know a guy who answers them all with "beer".
 Just remember to jot down your false answers so you can enter the answers correctly later on if the need arises.
 But since you'll be following my advice by recording your passwords in a notebook or using a password manager, then you won't even forget your passwords in the first place.
 Right?

 Brave New World

 Security professionals everywhere constantly grapple with these opposing forces: Security vs. Convenience.
 TSA; metal detectors in government buildings, in sports venues, and concerts; and more.
 Same thing applies to computers and websites.
 Greater security means more hassles for legitimate users.

-I know that all the things I've discussed and suggested above can be unnerving and even a pain in the ass to follow.
+I know that all the things I've discussed and suggested above can be unnerving and even a PITA to follow.
 Who can possibly remember hundreds of passwords that all have to be different and complex?
 But this is the reality of living online today.
-Security is simply too important to neglect and as our lives and businesses are ever more conducted online, good security is absolutely critical.
+Security is simply too important to neglect and as our lives and businesses are ever more conducted online, good security is critical.
 Disregard at your peril.